‘Buying people out of poverty’: GOP blasts Biden for looser rules on new entitlement programs

-Republicans blasted President Biden on Wednesday for pushing overly generous entitlement programs within his multi-trillion-dollar partisan spending bill, arguing the initiatives will only slow America’s post-coronavirus economic recovery.
+Republicans blasted President Biden on Wednesday for pushing overly generous entitlement programs within his multitrillion-dollar partisan spending bill, arguing the initiatives will only slow America’s post-coronavirus economic recovery.

-Many see the issue as a stark dividing line between the two parties and one that could potentially help Republicans retake Congress by a landslide next year.
+Many see the issue as a stark line between the two parties and one that could potentially help Republicans retake Congress by a landslide next year.

-“Joe Biden ran for president arguably as a Krysten Sinema, Joe Manchin Democrat and he’s acting like a Bernie bro,” said former House Speaker Paul D. Ryan, Wisconsin Republican.
+“Joe Biden ran for president arguably as a [Sens.]
+Kyrsten Sinema, Joe Manchin Democrat and he‘s acting like a Bernie bro,” said former House Speaker Paul D. Ryan, Wisconsin Republican.
 “And this is not what the country thought it was getting, this is not what those suburban voters say … they voted for.”

 Republicans are eager to highlight the policies that Mr. Biden is attempting to ram through a narrowly controlled Congress.
 Many of those policies are included within the White House’s $3.5 trillion expansion of the social safety net.

 Dubbed “human infrastructure,” the massive spending bill is poised to significantly expand the welfare state.
-From paid family leave to child care subsidies and even direct cash payments, the entitlement programs Mr. Biden is championing have been labeled as the most progressive since the New Deal era.
+The entitlement programs include things such as paid family leave, child care subsidies and even direct cash payments.
+The programs Mr. Biden is championing have been labeled as the most progressive since the New Deal era.

 “Our political task is not just to improve life for working families in terms of decent income, health care, education, etc.,” said Sen. Bernard Sanders, a socialist from Vermont.
 “It is to change the political paradigm so that people demand their full rights as human beings and not just scraps from the table.”